camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-2.markdown

 variables and function calls evaluated.

-`(set 'x 100)` is just a list with the elements `set`, `'x`, and `100`, so if we have a macro generate that sort of list for us our dreams will come.
-We can use backquote splicing to easily construct our list.
+`(set 'x 100)` is just a list with the elements `set`, `'x`, and `100`, so if we have a macro generate that sort of list for us our dreams will come true.
+In the example above, we use backquote splicing to construct our list.

 ##### Macroexpansion